 Please contact our Admissions Team who will help you with your enquiry – firstname.lastname@example.org

 What happens if I want to change my subject choices after I start college?

 It may be possible to change course providing you meet the entry requirements and the subject you’ve chosen is not oversubscribed.
 You need to discuss your request with your Personal Achievement Tutor.

 What happens if I don’t get the grades I need for my chosen subjects?

 Please still attend your enrolment appointment.
-A team of staff will be available to negotiate an appropriate programme of study for you.
+A team of staff will be available to discuss any appropriate programmes of study we are able to offer you.
 Careers advice is also available in college on Enrolment Day.

 I would like to apply to one of the top universities/for a competitive degree course.
 What help will you give me?